platformsh/platformsh-docs/docs/src/languages/php/_index.md

         composer/composer: '^2'
 ```

-If you want to use composer 1.x instead, don't add that code block.
+If you want to use composer 1.x instead, remove that code block.

 ### 3. Build your app

 Include any commands needed to build and setup your app in the `hooks`.
-By default, none is needed, as in the following example:
+By default, none is needed for PHP, as in the following example:

 ```yaml {location=".platform.app.yaml"}
 hooks: